zrythm/libaudec/README.md

 This library is meant to be linked in statically to larger projects.

+Until version 1.0 is released, the API is subject to change.

 # Usage

 Use `#include <audec/audec.h>` in your C/C++